Mexican White Trash Casserole Easy Dorito Chicken Recipe

 Patricia Jannet is the co-founder of OptimalRecipes.com, where she and her sister Maria develop, test, and photograph every recipe.
 With a focus on reliable home kitchen results and real, tested ingredients, Patricia creates recipes that work the first time, every time.
 Every recipe is tested a minimum of three times before publishing.

 Nutritional values referenced against USDA FoodData Central database for accuracy.
-Ingredient substitution guidance follows standard culinary science principles for chicken casserole construction.
+Ingredient substitution guidance follows standard culinary science principles for teriyaki chicken stack construction.

 Sources & References

-Ingredient substitution guidance follows standard culinary science principles for chicken casserole construction.
+Ingredient substitution guidance follows standard culinary science principles for teriyaki chicken stack construction.
 All recipes tested in a standard home kitchen.

 Patricia Jannet, Recipe Developer at Optimal Recipes |